 Running the Daemon on a dedicated host

-Usually the PHP applications communicate with the daemon using a UNIX socket for improved networking speed, but this can be changed to be any TCP/IP port in the network.
+By default, the PHP applications communicate with the daemon using a UNIX socket for improved networking speed, but this can be changed to TCP/IP.

-As an example we are deploying the daemon on a local node with the ip+port 10.6.168.2:9135.
+As an example, let us assume we are deploying the Tideways-Daemon on a dedicated host reachable via 10.6.168.2 with port 9135 accessible.
 The following change to the configuration file /etc/default/tideways-daemon enables this:

 TIDEWAYS_DAEMON_EXTRA="--address=10.6.168.2:9135"